Looking for the absolute best things to do in North Georgia? I’ve got tons of ideas for you!

 Definitely head up the stairs to the top viewing platform.
 The view is even better higher up, and the staircase makes for a really great photo op.

 This is a beautiful place any time of day, but I highly recommend it for sunset.
 The sun dips below the horizon exactly in front of the viewpoint, right against the mountain ridges – it’s absolutely spectacular.
-This was definitely one of my absolute favorite things to do in North Georgia.
+This was definitely one of my absolute favorite spots in North Georgia.

 Also…. unfortunately, be prepared for a lot of graffiti on the rocks at the base of the stairs, and some graffiti on the stairs and upper viewing platforms.
 It’s incredibly unfortunate to defile such a spectacularly beautiful place.
 Thankfully, when you’re at the top of the stairs, most of the graffiti is hidden from view.